oisinmulvihill/remarkable-friend/README.md

 ### Convert a Notebook to PNG

-This is a very rudimentary converter from SVG to PNG.
+This is a very rudimentary converter from lines format to PNG.
+It works but needs a lot more work.

 ```bash